 Despite having witnessed first hand what was going on in Italy, for some reason it hadn’t even particularly occurred to me that we’d be going into lockdown here, so I hadn’t made any sort of contingency plans for if that happened.
 Along with the rest of the country, I watched Boris Johnson’s address to the nation on 23 March and I must admit, I burst into tears.
 I had honestly never felt more alone, and just didn’t see how I was going to be able to get through an indefinite number of weeks on my own.
 Fortunately, a knight in shining armour in the form of Paul kindly spared me that fate, and the very next day I packed a suitcase and drove down the eerily quiet A roads to Wiltshire, wondering whether I’d be stopped by police on the way down there and not knowing when I would be returning.

 My copywriting work, meanwhile, dried up overnight (mercifully, it’s starting to bounce back now).
 I thought I’d have all this time to get back into my own writing, but it hasn’t worked out that way.
 The last couple of months have been a rollercoaster of emotions on so many levels, and I’ve had virtually no spare mental capacity for anything beyond the day-to-day tasks of living.
 I’m an anxious person at the best of times, and the whole situation seemed to ratchet up my baseline anxiety several notches.
-I haven’t been able to concentrate on anything, even reading a book; newspaper weekend supplements and lifestyle magazines are all I could manage.
+I haven’t been able to concentrate on anything, even reading a book; newspaper weekend supplements and lifestyle magazines were all I could manage.
 I stayed off my laptop for days at a time (not for me the endless round of Zoom drinks and quizzes), instead taking pleasure from simple things like planning meals, doing domestic chores and going for long walks and bike rides through the glorious Wiltshire countryside.
 I even – lockdown cliche alert – got into running, only to find, after several 10km runs, that I’d tried to do too much too soon and damaged my Achilles tendon (it’s fine now, thankfully).

 Clearly the news has painted a depressing picture of the situation in the UK, and many people have died, which makes me feel a bit guilty about the fact that my own lockdown experience, ultimately, has been pretty positive.
 I’ve (so far) evaded the virus, as have those closest to me (*touches wood*).
 I’ve been incredibly lucky to have spent lockdown in a rural area where it’s possible to walk for miles and not see another person.
 And, of course, I’ve been very fortunate to have had excellent company for the seven weeks of proper lockdown, which has made the surreal circumstances a lot easier to deal with as well as stopping me from becoming trapped in my own cycle of negative thoughts.